SigmaHQ/sigma-specification/appendix/appendix_tags.md

 Details for both dimensions are [defined here](https://center-for-threat-informed-defense.github.io/summiting-the-pyramid/levels/).

 The *stp* namespace allows to score the robustness of the detection implemented by a Sigma rule according to this scheme.
-Because the event robustness depends on the event log source that is an enviromental property, Sigma allows to specify the robustness in the following ways:
+Because the event robustness depends on the event log source that is an environmental property, Sigma allows to specify the robustness in the following ways:

 * *analytic-only* defines just the analytic robustness in a tag like `stp.4`.
 This is usually appropriate for generic